What People Think

 A bag that will grow across a lifetime with wearing and character

 This leather laptop bag is over-engineered to last a really long time.
-There are no breakable parts at all.
-No zippers, magnets, snaps or buttons.
+There are no breakable parts like zippers, magnets, snaps or buttons.
 Every stress point is reinforced with rivets and hidden polyester strapping.
-And it’s built with the largest pieces of leather possible since seams are where the tears start in any design.
-We sew at only 5 stitches per inch so there’s more leather between the needle holes and fewer holes to start a tear.
+And it's built with the largest pieces of leather possible since seams are where the tears start in any design.
+We sew at only 5 stitches per inch so there's more leather between the needle holes and fewer holes to start a tear.

 This leather briefcase is made of Full Grain Leather, which is the strongest there is.
 Leather is like a roof.
 There is plywood, tar paper and then shingles.
 The grain is like the shingles.
 It's the toughest and most water-resistant part of the leather.
 And then we line the leather with pigskin, which is more durable than the cow skin.
 Our thread is some of the best in the world.
 Strong industrial marine-grade polyester thread that doesn't deteriorate when the sun touches it like Nylon does.
-Our custom hardware is 316 Stainless Steel.
-Our clasps can hold up to a 750 lb. bag of cats.
+Our custom hardware is 316 Stainless Steel which means our clasps can hold up to a 750 lb. bag of cats.
 I really hope you google it so you'll be really impressed.
 It's the metal of choice for when your life depends on it.
-There’s no other laptop bag like this one.
+There's no other laptop bag like this one.

 Shoulder strap adjusts long from 34" - 59"